justinrummel/jr.com-mm/_posts/2015-01-11-migrating-from-octopress-2-to-octopress-3.md

 Here are some new commands that I've been dealing with for the past couple of weeks

 - **octopress**: the team has a great [overview of this new command][basic-usage].
 It will serve as the way to create a new site, post, page, draft... everything in how Octopress is helping you with your Jekyll site.
-- **jekyll**: You can use ```jekyll build --watch``` to generate the pages, but I usually use ```jekyll s``` to host a local version of my site on my laptop so I can review new articles that I've created (or fixing old posts).
-If you are using the new drafts feature, use ```jekyll s --drafts```.
+- **jekyll**: You can use `jekyll build --watch` to generate the pages, but I usually use `jekyll s to host a local version of my site on my laptop so I can review new articles that I've created (or fixing old posts).
+If you are using the new drafts feature, use `jekyll s --drafts.
 The nice thing about hosting on your local machine is that jekyll is setup for "watching", therefore, any changes while the site is running are seen within a few seconds (vs. having to re-generate and re-serve).
 - **bundle**: I never "updated" Octopress 2.
 I had a site that worked and have been using that code since I started.
-Now, with the development going so fast I'm often doing ```bundle update``` to pull the changes that have been completed (sometimes daily).
+Now, with the development going so fast I'm often doing `bundle update to pull the changes that have been completed (sometimes daily).

 Process
 ---

-I *highly* recommend you try to install a basic octopress site to see what breaks from your current content.
+I *highly* recommend you try to install a basic Octopress site to see what breaks from your current content.
 The only thing you really need to do is create a new folder that will hold your test site (e.g. ~/Documents/octopress3/) and inside that folder create a file called "Gemfile" with the following contents:

 {% highlight ruby %}
 source 'https://rubygems.org'